Evaluation Methodologies in Software Protection Research: Sample Treatment

-Coming back to PAT, the ratio is still \obfPATMonlyXonlyGW{}:\anaDeobfPATMonlyXonlyGW{} when considering goodware papers only.
-Previous results by \citeauthor{2016_protecting_software_through_obfuscation_can_it_keep_pace_with_progress_in_code_analysis}~\cite{2016_protecting_software_through_obfuscation_can_it_keep_pace_with_progress_in_code_analysis} indicated that this analysis technique is easily mitigated by protections, even protections of very limited sophistication.
-However, the scope of their observation is limited to the use of PAT to target artifacts/assets of the original programs, excluding the use of PAT to target protections.
-In other words, \citeauthor{2016_protecting_software_through_obfuscation_can_it_keep_pace_with_progress_in_code_analysis} observed that even simple obfuscations can be potent with regards to PAT, but they did not discuss the resilience of obfuscations against PAT-based deobfuscation.
-The fact that PAT is among the more popular techniques in analysis/deobfuscation goodware papers in our survey confirms that PAT is considered a viable technique to attack SPs.
-The fact that PAT is by contrast not at all frequently evaluated in obfuscation goodware papers confirms the previously made point about a general lack of resilience evaluation.
+As for pattern matching, in goodware papers the ratio is still \obfPATMonlyXonlyGW{}:\anaDeobfPATMonlyXonlyGW{}. \citeauthor{2016_protecting_software_through_obfuscation_can_it_keep_pace_with_progress_in_code_analysis}~\cite{2016_protecting_software_through_obfuscation_can_it_keep_pace_with_progress_in_code_analysis} previously observed that pattern matching is easily mitigated, even with very simple obfuscations.
+However, the scope of their observation is limited to the use of pattern matching to identify artifacts/assets in the original programs, excluding its use to identify deployed protections.
+In other words, they observed that even simple obfuscations can be \emph{potent} against pattern matching but did not discuss the \emph{resilience} of obfuscations against pattern matching-based deobfuscation.
+Our observation that pattern matching is among the more popular techniques in analysis/deobfuscation goodware papers confirms it is considered a viable technique to attack SPs, which makes it all the worse that pattern matching is hardly being evaluated in obfuscation goodware papers.